jackyzha0/quartz/content/notes/little-lanuages.md

 ---
-title: "01-into-and-little-languages"
+title: "little-lanuages"
-tags:
+aliases: little languages
-- cosc345
+tags: programming, paradigms
 ---

 sometimes easier to solve the meta problem, than the actual problem